Integral representation of random variables with respect to Gaussian processes: Auxiliary facts

-provided that $|t-s|\leq \Delta$. \end{cor} According to this corollary the bound given in Assumption \ref{assu:smallball} is the best possible in terms of $\Delta$ and $\epsilon$.
+According to this corollary the bound given in Assumption~\ref{assu:smallball} is the best possible in terms of $\Delta$ and $\epsilon$.
 The upper bound is more difficult to obtain.
 Moreover, it is pointed out in \cite{l-s} that the incremental variance is not an appropriate tool for the upper bound.
 However, in many cases of interest we can have the required upper bound.
 In particular, many cases of interest have stationary increments or are stationary processes.
 For processes with stationary increments, the following theorem can be used to study the upper bound.
-For the proof we refer to \cite{k-l-s} where a slightly more general setup was considered. \begin{thm} Assume that the centered process $X$ has stationary increments and the incremental variance $W(t,s) = W(0,t-s)$ satisfies: \begin{enumerate} \item There exists $\theta\in(0,4)$ such that for every $x\in\left[0,\frac{1}{2}\right]$ we have
+For the proof, we refer to \cite{k-l-s} where a slightly more general setup was considered.

+\begin{them} Assume that the centered process $X$ has stationary increments and the incremental variance $W(t,s) = W(0,t-s)$ satisfies: \begin{enumerate}[2.] \item There exists $\theta\in(0,4)$ such that for every $x\in [0,\frac{1}{2} ]$ we have

-\item For every $0<x<1$ and $2\leq j\leq \frac{1}{x}-2$ we have
+\item For every $0<x<1$ and $2\leq j\leq\frac{1}{x}-2$, we have

-\end{enumerate} Then there exists a constant $K>0$ such that for every $\epsilon\in(0,1)$ we have
+\end{enumerate} Then there exists a constant $K>0$ such that for every $\epsilon\in (0,1)$ we have